-2. CM Speech.
 On this day, usually, the Chief Minister of the state also shares his thoughts about the great warrior king and how we can cultivate such powerful character traits in our life.
 These speeches are full of anecdotes and legends associated with the brave King and how he changed the course of history.

-By Air.
-The Sanganer Airport, also known as the Jaipur Airport is the nearest aerodrome.
+The Dabok Airport, also known as the Maharana Pratap Airport is the nearest aerodrome.
 It has overall good connectivity with other Indian cities.
 After you deboard your flight, you will need to take a cab or some other means of transportation to reach your preferred destination.

-By Road.
-Travelling via road is quite a convenient way to reach Jaipur.
-You can also choose to travel via Rajasthan State Road Transport Corporation (RSRTC) which offers regular bus services to Jaipur.
+Travelling via road is quite a convenient way to reach Chittorgarh.
+You can also choose to travel via Rajasthan State Road Transport Corporation (RSRTC) which offers regular bus services to Chittorgarh.
 Otherwise, if residing in nearby regions, you can also choose to travel via cab or your own car.

 Ques 1.
 When is Maharana Pratap Jayanti celebrated?